John William, Baron Ripperda: Spanish envoy to Vienna

 Ripperda was sent as special envoy to Vienna in 1724 and was elevated to the rank of duke.
 He behaved outrageously, but the Austrian government, which was under the influence of its own fixed idea, treated him seriously.
 The result of ten months of very strange diplomacy was a series of agreements known collectively as the Treaty of Vienna (1725) by which the Emperor promised very little, and the Ostend Company received commercial rights in the Spanish colonies in the Americas.
 Spain was bound to pay heavy subsidies, which its exhausted treasury was quite unable to afford.
 The emperor hoped to obtain money.
 Elizabeth Farnese hoped to secure the Italian duchies for her sons, and some vague stipulations were made that Charles VI should give his aid for the recovery by Spain of Gibraltar and Menorca.

 When Ripperda returned to Madrid at the close of 1725, he asserted that the emperor expected him to be made prime minister.
-The Spanish sovereigns, who were overawed by this quite unfounded assertion, allowed him to be named minister of foreign affairs.
+The Spanish sovereigns, who were overawed by this quite unfounded assertion, allowed him to grasp the most important posts under the crown.
 He used his office for quick profit, but also excited animosity from numerous foreign and local sources: the Austrians who sought compensation promised in the recent agreements, but who demurred on the offered dynastic marriages.
 English and Prussian governments were highly alienated by his machinations and threats.
 The Spanish populace were alienated by his debasement of the coinage.